-Students from Humboldt State University and the Dominican University UNIBE were invited to put their sustainable muscle to use in an appropriate technology immersion program that culminated in several Solar Lighting Cubes from found and donated materials.
+Students from Humboldt State University and the Dominican University UNIBE were invited to put their sustainable muscle to use in an appropriate technology immersion program that would build Solar Lighting Cubes from found and donated materials.

-With the tops of the cubes siphon the solar power, the spaces below were cut open to provide a cozy sleeping space for a rescued dog.
+With the tops of the cubes siphon the solar power, the shipping cubes were cut open below to provide a cozy sleeping space for a rescued dog.
 The solar panel doubles as a roof, which shades the translucent plastic cube.